Steve Stavro: Toronto Maple Leafs – Maple Leaf Sports and Entertainment

 In the same year MLG Ventures Limited purchased all the remaining publicly traded shares of Maple Leaf Gardens Ltd. and took it private.
 Following this purchase Maple Leaf Gardens Ltd. and MLG Ventures Limited amalgamated to form Maple Leafs Sports & Entertainment Ltd. (MLSE).
 Following the creation of MLSE, Stavro continued to exercise control of the company through the following share structure.
 MLG Holdings Limited held a 51% interest in MLSE.
 Stavro owned 55% of this holding company and the minority shareholders were Kilmer Sports Inc. (25%) and TD Capital Group (20%).
-The remaining 49% of MLSE was owned by Ontario Teachers’ Pension Plan.
+The remaining 49% of MLSE was owned by Ontario Teachers' Pension Plan.
 This tiered ownership structure gave Stavro effective control of MLSE with only a net 28% stake.

-In contrast to Harold Ballard, who gained much media attention for his cantankerous behaviour, Stavro was a dignified man who did not seek the spotlight in hockey operations and entrusted management of the team to experienced executives and staff.
+In contrast to Harold Ballard, who gained much media attention for his cantankerous behaviour and tendency to micromanage the Leafs, Stavro was a dignified man who preferred to stay out of the limelight.
+He almost never interfered in hockey operations, and mostly left management of the team to experienced executives and staff.
 The first period of hockey success was led by general manager Cliff Fletcher.
 In the 1992–93 campaign, the Maple Leafs had their first winning season in 14 years, coming within one game of the Stanley Cup Finals.
 The Leafs again made the Conference Finals the following season.
-During the tenure of head coach and general manager Pat Quinn from 1999 to 2002, the team was an annual contender, clinching a Northeast Division title in the 1999-2000 season, notching the first two 100-point seasons in franchise history, and making two Eastern Conference Finals appearances.
+During the tenure of head coach and general manager Pat Quinn from 1999 to 2002, the team was an annual contender, clinching a Northeast Division title in the 1999–2000 season, notching the first two 100-point seasons in franchise history, and making two Eastern Conference Finals appearances.
 Stavro was also known in the local Macedonian community to have a friendly competition with fellow Macedonian Mike Ilitch who owned a rival NHL hockey team, the Detroit Red Wings.
-Stavro stepped down as Chairman of MLSE in 2003 in favour of Tanenbaum, as part of a restructuring plan that also saw his ownership stake sold to the Ontario Teachers’ Pension Plan.
+Stavro stepped down as Chairman of MLSE in 2003 in favour of Tanenbaum, as part of a restructuring plan that also saw his ownership stake sold to the Ontario Teachers' Pension Plan.

-When Brad Duguid rose in the Ontario provincial legislature to pay tribute to Stavro on his passing, Duguid summarised Stavro's contribution to, and his passion for, developing a successful National Hockey League franchise as follows:

-"…clearly one of Steve Stavro's greatest passions was the Toronto Maple Leafs.
+When Brad Duguid rose in the Ontario provincial legislature to pay tribute to Stavro on his passing, Duguid summarised Stavro's contribution to, and his passion for, developing a successful National Hockey League franchise as follows:...clearly one of Steve Stavro's greatest passions was the Toronto Maple Leafs.
 Steve Stavro took over the Maple Leaf organization at a time when they had lost respect for their rich heritage.
-One of the first things he did was bring back the retired numbers and hang them proudly from the Maple Leaf Gardens’ rafters.
+One of the first things he did was bring back the retired numbers and hang them proudly from the Maple Leaf Gardens' rafters.
 Under Stavro, the Leafs went from a club known for ignoring its alumni to one that showed honour and respect for those who wore the blue and white.
 Although Steve Stavro never achieved his ultimate goal of winning the Stanley Cup, the Leafs became a perennial contender once again.
-In short, he returned dignity to the Toronto Maple Leafs."
+In short, he returned dignity to the Toronto Maple Leafs.